For Immediate Release

 From 2004 to 2009, fatal accidents from Controlled Flight Into Terrain (CFIT) have been reduced by approximately 50 percent.

-Previous seven-year GA fatal accident rates and numbers:
+Previous eight-year GA fatal accident rates and numbers:

 |GA Fatal Accidents per 100,000 Hours||GA Fatal Accidents||GA Fatalities|